Will my friends and family know that I have had something done?

 When the effect of tweakments wears off you will look older than before.

 It’s tempting to think that this will happen, in some sort of karmic retribution for being so vain as to have treatment in the first place.
-However, all that will happen as the Botox wears off, or the filler degrades and vanishes from the face, or the thread-lift threads are reabsorbed by your skin, is that your face will ease back towards looking how it did before.
+However, all that will happen as the toxins wears off, or the filler degrades and vanishes from the face, or the thread-lift threads are reabsorbed by your skin, is that your face will ease back towards looking how it did before.
 Actually, it will probably still look a bit better since your wrinkles will be less entrenched, and your skin quality will have been boosted by the fillers while they were doing their work.

 Fillers stretch the skin, then when they break down they leave a dent in the face